All utility companies have to pay homeowners for any surplus energy sent back to the grid from your home solar PV system.

 No problem.
 Firstly, here are the before and after financials:

 Those who qualify for the CEG payment also enjoy a tax exemption on the first €200 they sell to their supplier.
-For the vast majority of people who have solar panel installations below 6kW (which is generally the largest size you get on houses), there will be no need to declare their income from the CEG.
+For the vast majority of people with solar panel installations under 6 kW (which is typically the largest size installed on residential properties), there is no need to declare income from the CEG.

-Yes there's the obvious benefit of getting money from by your utility company, and that means your solar panels pay for themselves in an even shorter time.
+Yes, there's the obvious benefit of getting money from your utility company, and that means your solar panels pay for themselves in an even shorter time.

 Also though it can reduce the upfront investment needed, as for some people this has meant a battery is no longer required.

 Before the Clean Export Guarantee was introduced in 2022, people with solar panels on their homes just gave away any surplus electricity for free to the grid.
-That was understanbly a bit heart breaking, and so many felt the need to invest in storage batteries to save the spare power generated for later.
+That was understandably a bit heartbreaking, and so many felt the need to invest in storage batteries to save the spare power generated for later.

-For some people though a battery is still a very sage investment.
-If you'd like to know more please see our solar batteries page including the savings calculator.
+For some, a battery remains a worthwhile investment.
+For more information, please visit our solar batteries page and use our separate battery savings calculator.